 #8: RIDE THE TRAIN AT ROARING CAMP

-Trains at Roaring Camp Railroads are now leaving the station!
+Trains at Roaring Camp Railroads are leaving the station!
 Take a classic ride through California’s towering redwood trees, or take an open-air excursion along a scenic river gorge through Henry Cowell Redwoods State Park to the beach of Santa Cruz.
-Please read the Roaring Camp website for complete information on safety protocols and procedures such as face covering requirements, social distancing, advanced reservations, and much more.
+Please read the Roaring Camp website for complete information on safety protocols and procedures, reservations information, and much more.

 #9: PEER AT THE PIER